serencha/newsbiasanalysis/README.md

 # News Bias Analysis

-News Bias Analysis is a Python library for analyzing sentiment in top news headlines, and finding trends in polarity scores across news sources with different bias ratings.
+News Bias Analysis analyzes sentiment in top news headlines, and finding trends in polarity scores across news sources with different bias ratings.
 These ratings are found from [allsides.com](allsides.com), and include: far left, left, moderate, right, and far right.

 ### Installation
 Use the package manager pip to install necessary libraries.